I was really looking forward to reading this book. The concept is amazing.

 This Christian family has a tradition, for 8 generations (at least, might be more), the grandmothers have sat their granddaughters down during their engagements and unloaded everything they know about sex to them over a week or two visit.
 Completely in private, no one around, giving time for questions, repetition, and time to let all the information sink in.

 I love this concept.
 I hope I can remember to do with this my grand children.

 The book came about because one of the daughters became terminally ill and couldn’t bear the thought of breaking the tradition.
 So, she started typing out everything we wanted her granddaughters to know.
 Eventually, word got out (discretely among the other wives) and they started adding what they knew and were taught, and learned on their own to the body of knowledge.

 Now, I thought this was the holy grail of sex knowledge.
 8 generations of a large Christian families sex tips and tricks including a former lesbian and a former high-end call girl.

 Now, here’s the catch, there are two problems:

 There is nothing new here

-Now, granted, I’m fairly well read, and have been researching sexuality since the age of 16, but there was nothing really ground breaking in this body of work.
+Now, granted, I’m fairly well-read and have been researching sexuality since the age of 16 (probably too early), but there was nothing really groundbreaking in this body of work.
 Don’t get me wrong, it’s a pretty good manual, but you can get this information just about anywhere, with all the buildup of the introduction, I was expecting some fairly new, radical things.
 Not so much.
 This really isn’t a huge con, just was oversold.

 I disagree with some major points